-Many companies know from experience that the trendiest solution isn’t always the most useful, and and that’s critical to keep in mind as you decide how to utilize AI.
+Many companies know from experience that the trendiest solution isn’t always the most useful, and that’s critical to keep in mind as you decide how to utilize AI.
 For your strategy to be successful, every component must target a real user need; no more, no less.

 Keeping your AI strategy focused on “why” instead of “wow” comes down to a strong UX foundation.
 Leverage high-quality user research, testing and user-focused design throughout every phase of the process.
 Hannah explains:

-“UX is helping AI technology concentrate on the core tasks at hand… [and] ofen, that means guiding companies away from what’s “cool” to what actually works best for their customers and their business goals.
+“UX is helping AI technology concentrate on the core tasks at hand… [and] often, that means guiding companies away from what’s “cool” to what actually works best for their customers and their business goals.